msqr/coding101/text-quest/README-G6.md

 }
 ```

+#### Handling ∞ possible keys

-OK, this is feeling pretty good now: our "find the right bucket" process is
+OK, this is feeling pretty good now: our "find the right bucket" process is fast and efficient.
+But
-fast and efficient.
-But it has several limitations, such as:
+it has several limitations, such as:

  1. Does not handle capital letters
  2. Does not handle words starting with numbers, or any other character outside a - z